Discover the best Edinburgh whisky shops, Edinburgh distilleries, whisky attractions and more.

-Add the impending opening of the new Port of Leith Distillery in 2023 and it would be reasonable to think that Edinburgh’s association with Scotch whisky was a relatively new phenomenon.
+Add the impending opening of the new Port of Leith Distillery in 2023 (opened in October 2023) and it would be reasonable to think that Edinburgh’s association with Scotch whisky was a relatively new phenomenon.

 However, the reality is that Edinburgh’s whisky history goes back a long way.